coderamen666/srd-v3.5-md/magic-items/magic-items-v-wondrous-items.md

 a particular type of screen or to deactivate the device.
 Each effect costs a certain number of charges to maintain for every minute (or portion of a minute) it is in operation.
-Also, when an effect is active, the possessor's speed is limited to the maximum value given on the table.
+Also, when an effect is active, the possessor’s speed is limited to the maximum value given on the table.

 When the *cube of force* is active, attacks dealing more than 30 points